kpiwko/jira-miner/README.md

 ### Debug output

-Simply run any command with `--debug` parameter
+Simply run any command with `--verbose` parameter.
+You can provide it twice (e.g. `-vv`) to have further level of debug output

 ### Image rendering example